Ijeoma-ukwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 No more javascript
- script that counts the number of directories and sub-directories in the current directory. a script that counts the number of directories and sub-directories in the current directory.
+ script that counts the number of directories and sub-directories in the current directory. a script that counts the number of directories and sub-directories in the current directory. script that counts the number of directories and sub-directories in the current directory.